pundir72/docs/one-view.md

 | `docs/*.md` | Supporting | Earlier split documentation; this master file supersedes them as the single entry point |
 | `__pycache__/` and `*.pyc` | Generated/unwanted | Runtime bytecode, safe to regenerate |

 The normative CSVs are not imported anywhere in the active Python code.
-Their source, licensing, population, units, version, and approved use must be confirmed before exposing normative comparisons to users.
+Provenance, licensing, population, units, version, and usage metadata are not stored alongside the datasets, so they are not ready for runtime normative comparisons.

 ---